TosbackCgusBridge-Bot/CGUs-versions/Yellowpages/Privacy Policy.md

     *   View on the web
     *   Download the English PDF
     *   Download the Spanish PDF
-*   English Español Français
+*   English Español Français Portuguese

- A person is swiping through content on their smartphone as a wireless signal transmits from the phone to a radio tower.
   Our Privacy Approach

 You count on us to deliver the best entertainment and communication experiences in the world.
 You also count on us to protect your personal information.
 Privacy is fundamental to our business and we’re committed to: